theron-wang/otr4j/README.md

 Development stages:

+_Note: temporary dependency on [gitlab.com/cobratbq/joldilocks](https://gitlab.com/cobratbq/joldilocks): see bottom of the document.__

 * ✔ Minimal working encryption (Interactive DAKE, message encryption/decryption, self-serving)
 _a.k.a. "at least the bugs are symmetric in nature :-)"_
 * ✔ Socialist Millionaire's Protocol for OTRv4.